sentrychris/prospect/src/console/README.md

-# Development
+# Module Generator

+Iceman comes with a handy module generator for quickly scaffolding server modules; server modules are encapsulated units of code for retrieving and storing API data.

+> NOTE: You should take a look at the existing lib modules in `src/server/lib` before attempting to use this tool, you will need to understand how module code is structured and which imports are used.

-To quickly scaffold a server lib module, you can use the cli.
-Just follow the steps below.
+To quickly scaffold a server module, just follow the steps below.

 This example generates a module for retrieving and storing data on bosses from the Tarkov wiki

-To generate the parser:
+To generate the parser, for parsing data from the wiki page:

 ```
 ./cli.ts make:parser bosses --classname=BossesParser --resource=Boss